Arthur-Milchior/anki-empty-new-cards/README.md

 The tradeoff I found is deleting cards only when they are new.
 If, sometime, I find and empty card, already seen, and it's not a mistake, I just have to suspend it, and everything is all right.

+I also tag notes which should have been deleted.
+This can be turned of in the configuration.

 ## Usage
 From main window, select "Tools">"Empty new cards".
 It acts similarly to "Empty cards".

 ## Internal
-This add-on redefine anki.collectino._Collection.genCards during the process.
+This add-on redefine anki.collection._Collection.genCards during the process.
 The new method call the previous one.

 The previous method is set back once the action is done.